How to survive if your Student Loan is late

 If you have bills due, call your mobile provider or anyone else you think you'll be late paying and explain what's going on.
 It's unlikely that you'll be in this situation frequently, so they should hopefully be understanding and appreciate you getting in touch to let them know.

-If you're close to your overdraft limit and have a bill payment due to leave your account, call your bank and see if they'll waive the fee for exceeding your limit when the bill is deducted.
+If you're close to your overdraft limit and have a bill payment due to leave your account, call your bank and see if they'll waive any fees for exceeding your limit when the bill is deducted.

 If you're low on funds, but you're not completely flat-out broke yet, now's the time to enter extreme survival student budget mode.